 Architects: Mario Cucinella Architects

-Location: Rimini, Italy
+Location: Rimini, Province of Rimini, Italy

 Project Team: Mario Cucinella, Elizabeth Francis, Davide Paolini, Enrico Iascone